MMMikeM/DND-Campaign/project/rules/3-classes.md

 <!-- markdownlint-disable MD041 -->
 ## **3. Classes**

 This section details the core classes available in Mike's TTRPG Rules.
-Each class is tied to one of the six core ability scores and provides a unique thematic and mechanical framework.
+Each class is tied to one of the six core ability scores and provides a unique and mechanical framework.
 Your class determines your starting hit points, proficiencies, class features gained at higher levels, and your access to **Spells**.

 ### **3.1 Gaining Class Features**